dcernst/dcernst.github.io/teaching/mat511f21/syllabus.md

 ### Exams ###
 There will be three midterm exams and a cumulative final exam.
 Exam 1 will be a take-home exam that is *tentatively* scheduled to be released on **Monday, September 27** (week 6).
 You will have several days to complete the take-home exam.
-Exam 2 will be an in-class exam that is *tentatively* scheduled for **Monday, November 8** (week 12).
+Exam 2 will be an in-class exam that is *tentatively* scheduled for <s>Monday, November 8</s> **Friday, November 12** (week 12).
 Each of Exam 1 and Exam 2 will be worth 20% of your overall grade.
 Exam 3 will be a 30-minute oral exam taken individually with me sometime during the last two weeks of classes.
 Exam 3 will be worth 10% of your overall grade.
 The final exam will be on **Monday, December 6** at 10:00AM-12:00PM and is worth 20% of your overall grade.
 It is possible that the final exam will consist of both an in-class portion and a take-home portion.
 Make-up exams will only be given under extreme circumstances, as judged by me.
 In general, it will be best to communicate conflicts ahead of time.

 <blockquote>
 <p>I write one page of masterpiece to ninety-one pages of shit.</p>